 The GORE® VIABAHN® Endoprosthesis family has demonstrated patency that approaches surgical bypass8-10

-* Heparin Bioactive Surface is synonymous with the CBAS Heparin Surface.
+* As used by Gore, Heparin Bioactive Surface refers to Gore’s proprietary CBAS Heparin Surface.

 1. Vesely T, DaVanzo W, Behrend T, Dwyer A, Aruny J. Balloon angioplasty versus Viabahn stent graft for treatment of failing or thrombosed prosthetic hemodialysis grafts.
 Journal of Vascular Surgery 2016;64(5):1400-1410.e1. http://www.sciencedirect.com/science/article/pii/S0741521416301756